fmahboub/ANNs-for-Breast-Cancer-Classification/README.md

 # Breast-Tumor-Classification-ANN

+Use an feed forward neural network to predict whether or not a breast tumor is malignant or benign based on 9 variables.

+Result: 96% overall accuracy, with 3% false negatives and 1% false positives

 Data Source: Wisconsin Breast Cancer Database<br>
 The Wisconsin Breast Cancer Database was created through  the clinical work of Dr.  William H. Wolberg at the  Univer-sity  of  Wisconsin  Hospitals  in  Madison. <br>